ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Sally </a> <br /> As a user, I want to challenge myself.</td>
  <td>Profile page</td>
  <td>Build user profile page</td>
  <td>This profile page feature is just what I was hoping for.
-I like that I can see my most recent games as well as my scores in those games.
-It is easy to navigate.</td>
+I like that I can see my most recent games as well as my scores in those games, and it all looks fairly easy to navigate.
+Is there some way you could explain the scoring system though, as it is not clear what the scores are for, the memory game or connect four, and also it is not clear how those scores have been calculated.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>